 Due to state laws, you have a time limit on how long you can wait to file a personal injury claim—each state varies in the amount of time they allow a person to do this.
 Under Tennessee Statute of Limitations, you have one year from the date of your accident to file a personal injury claim.
 After this time, you lose your opportunity to recover compensation for your physical, financial, and emotional losses resulting from your personal injury.

-Let The Law Offices of Ogle, Elrod & Baril PLLC Help You With Your Personal Injury Claim
+Let OEB Law, PLLC Help You With Your Personal Injury Claim

 We work on contingency, which means you do not pay us unless we win compensation for your case.
 When you are our client we will gather evidence, negotiate a settlement on your behalf, and take your claim to court if necessary.